xyflow/xyflow/README.md

 }
 ```

-The keys represents the type name and the value is the edge component.
+The keys represents the type names and the values are the edge components.
-If you want to introduce a new edge type you can pass a edge types object like this:
+If you want to introduce a new edge type you can pass an `edgeTypes` object to the React Flow component:

 ```javascript
 edgeTypes={{